kailaperson/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

-## Linear Refression to Predict MPG
+## Linear Regression to Predict MPG
 ![Screen Shot 2022-06-16 at 10 41 06 AM](https://user-images.githubusercontent.com/97639454/174133067-fb9d7221-a92e-495e-88ee-7777edabecb2.png)
 - According to the above results, ground clearance and vehicle length provide a non-random amount of variance to the mpg values in the data set.